-There should be a formal and transparent process for the appointment of new directors to the Board.
+There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.

 The Nominating Committee has been constituted to make recommendations to the Board on matters relating to board appointments.
-It comprises the following three Directors, the majority of whom, including the chairman of the Nominating Committee, are independent:
+It comprises the following three Directors, the majority of whom, including the chairman of the Nominating Committee, are independent.
+Gen (R) Tan Sri Dato' Seri Mohd.
+Zahidi bin Haji Zainuddin, the lead independent Director is also the Chairman of the Nominating Committee.